Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Is exercise really as effective as antidepressants?

 A 2023 umbrella review in the British Journal of Sports Medicine found physical activity was around 1.5 times more effective than medication or therapy for reducing mild-to-moderate symptoms of depression and anxiety.
+NICE guidance NG222 on depression in adults recommends exercise as a core component of treatment alongside talking therapies.
 It is not a replacement for clinical care where clinical care is needed, but it is a legitimate first-line intervention for many people.

 What is the single highest-leverage habit to start with?